RH-ISAC/trustar-sdk2-proto/README.md

 `tox` in project's root

-If you want to run an especific environment:
+If you want to run a specific environment:

 `tox -e py27` or `tox -e py37`